 Soft Skills for Hard Jobs

 JulieLavenderBy Dr. Julie Lavender, From the April 2019 AMT Journal of Continuing Education Topics & Issues

-To receive 1 CE point for reading the following STEP article, visit the AMT Store to purchase it and complete a 10-question quiz online.
+To receive 1 CE point for reading the following STEP article, visit the Learning Center to purchase it and complete a 10-question quiz online.

+Soft Skills for Hard Jobs